Bennykillua/Getting-started-in-Technical-Writing/README.md

 # Git commands and Markdown

-This repos contains some basic and most useful commands in Git.
+This repos wil teach you the basic in Markdowns and most useful commands in Git.

 # Git commands